AdiRishi/simple-expense-calculator/README.md

 - **Quarterly fees** (strata, council, water) are automatically converted to monthly amounts
 - **Weekly expenses** are calculated as: `(monthly total × 12) ÷ 52`
+- **Rental income** is calculated from weekly amounts and converted to monthly after management fees

 ## 🚀 Getting Started